mohcen-laalaoui/mohcen-laalaoui/README.md

 ## Hi there 👋 I'm Mohcen Laalaoui

-A passionate Data Science and AI enthusiast with a strong foundation in technology.
+A passionate Data Science and AI enthusiast with a strong foundation in technology, specializing in Machine Learning and Deep Learning.
-Currently, I am very passionate about DataTech , where I have developed skills in Data Science & AI, focusing on Machine Learning and Deep Learning.

 In addition to my academic journey, I enjoy Mobile App Development using Flutter, where I’ve created several projects that enhance user experiences.

 I also have experience in Web Development with React, Angular, and Node.js, allowing me to build dynamic and responsive web applications.

 I am committed to continuous learning and love exploring new technologies to solve real-world problems.